CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 Folders with project related files are name YYYY-MM-DD and a project name with project names for folders.

-I also like this article [File Structure For Life](https://plaintext-productivity.net/3-02-file-folder-structure-for-life.html) - nice article
+I also liked this article [File Structure For Life](https://plaintext-productivity.net/3-02-file-folder-structure-for-life.html).

 ### Books & Videos
 - [Building A Second Brain](https://amzn.to/3OXMQmU) - good introductary book (on Amazon)